alvaro-cs02/AC-Telemetry/README.md

 ## License

-This project is licensed under the MIT License.
+This project is free for everyone to use however they like.
+You are encouraged to contribute to the project by sending pull requests if you add new features or improvements.

 ## Acknowledgments